Richardaeld/Fat_Racoon_Kitchen/README.md

     + Users can click on any part of the item and it will check the box and cross out the item clicked.

 ## All Recipes
-+ Lists entire DB of recipes by their featured ingredient.
++ Lists entire database of recipes by their featured ingredient.
 + When a feature contains more than 5 entries the list updates to have pagination at the bottom of the list.
 + Each list is given a header of the feature type that is the basis for which recipes follow.
-+ Each Recipe displays the name and total recipe time to help users decide what they want to make(At smaller resolutions its just a recipe name).
++ Each Recipe displays the name and total recipe time to help users decide what they want to make (At smaller resolutions its just a recipe name).
 + Users can click on recipe header to go to a page containing only that featured item set.

 ## Recipe List
 + When a list contains more than 5 entries the list updates to have pagination at the bottom of the list.
-+ Each Recipe displays the name and total recipe time to help users decide what they want to make(At smaller resolutions its just a recipe name).
++ Each Recipe displays the name and total recipe time to help users decide what they want to make (At smaller resolutions its just a recipe name).

 ## Add Edit Recipes
 + A form that is less frills than the rest of the page.
 This is to give a more serious feeling when creating/editing recipes.
-+ Users can update every part of a recipe except the boolean tags: Lazy Favorite and Grandparent Classic (Which is reserved for the HeadChef of the site to make this decision)
++ Users can update every part of a recipe except the boolean tags: Lazy Favorite and Grandparent Classic (which is reserved for the head chef of the site to make this decision).
 + There is basic (Python + JS) validation:
     + The image uses JS to check its file size and Python to check its file type.
     + All other input/textarea's use JS with Python as a double check before allowing upload.
-    + These checks look at characters, character length, and blank space input(ingredients/steps).
+    + These checks look at characters, character length, and blank space input (ingredients/steps).
 + Total cook time updates automatically as prep and cook times are adjusted.
-+ Recipe Ingerdients and Recipe Steps:
++ Recipe ingerdients and recipe steps:
     + Each uses a JS add/remove set of buttons for users to create and remove boxes as they need.
-    + Each box is numbered to help users keep track of the step they are at.
+    + Each box is numbered to help users keep track of the number they are at.
     + The header keeps an active count of visible boxes so users know how many are visible without having to scroll down.
     + If a user submits a blank entry box (including spaces) the Python validation will remove said box(s).

 ## Edit User Info
 + A form that is less frills than the rest of the page.
-This is to give a more serious feeling when creating/editing recipes.
+This is to give a more serious feeling when editing user information.
 + Users are able to update their password, username, email, avatar, and bio.
 + There is basic (Python + JS) validation:
     + The image uses JS to check its file size and Python to check its file type.
     + All other input/textarea's use JS with Python as a double check before allowing upload.
     + These checks look at characters, character length, and blank space input.
-    + Spaces are changed to '_' using a regex for password, username, and email
+    + A regex changes spaces to `_`  for password, username, and email inputs.
-    + JS email validation (proved to be particularly difficult and unique and is detailed in **previous bugs** section):
+    + JS email validation (proved to be particularly difficult and is detailed in **previous bugs** section):
-        + Email validation is limited with suffixes allowed
+        + Email validation is limited becuse of suffixes allowed.
-            + Checks for the email suffix .com, .edu, .net, .org, and @
+            + Currently checks for the email suffixes `.com`, `.edu`, `.net`, `.org`.
+            + Currently checks for an `@`.
+    + New password validation:
-    + New password checks that both typed passwords are the same
+        + Uses Python and JS to check that both typed passwords are identical.
 + Users wishing to create a new password, must click on the create new password button.
 This keeps users from accidently invalidating the form by starting its validation.
-This is addressed in **Scalability** and **Other Problems**
+This is addressed in **Scalability** and **Other Problems**.

 ## Search Bar Returns
-+ This page is used to return 3 different search results:
++ This page is used to return three different search results.
-    + All user searches from search bar: for recipe name, feature, and chef.
-Chef search is used for **Browse Fat_Racoon's Recipes** as well
+    + All user searches from search bar for: recipe name, feature, and chef.
+        + Chef search is used for **Browse Fat_Racoon's Recipes** as well.
-    + Profile page searches: all uplaoded, favorited, and recently viewed sections.
+    + Profile page searches all: uplaoded, favorited, and recently viewed sections.
     + Index browse buttons for: **Browse our Grandparent Classics** and **Browse our Lazy Favorites**.

 ## Page Performance